Quantum Many-Body Scars and Hilbert Space Fragmentation: A Review of Exact Results

 The case is slightly different for the exact states with $E = 0$, which are examples of QMBS only if typical eigenstates in the exponentially large zero energy state manifold satisfy ETH, numerical evidence for which was found in Ref.~\cite{schecter2018many}.
 These exact eigenstates also appear to be base states for variational quasiparticle constructions of the approximate towers of QMBS in the PXP model~\cite{lin2019exact}, complementary to other approximations for the tower of QMBS in the PXP models~\cite{iadecola2019quantum, mark2019new}.
 More examples of such exact eigenstates in PXP-like models were obtained in Refs.~\cite{surace2021exactstability, karle2021arealaw}.
 Furthermore, numerical observations in Ref.~\cite{karle2021arealaw} also suggest that some low-entanglement states similar to the exact states in the PXP model exist within the exponentially large manifold of $E = 0$ eigenstates of \textit{all} local Hamiltonians with inversion and particle-hole symmetries, although they might not have an MPS form with finite bond-dimension.
 Finally, we note that Ref.~\cite{shiraishi2019connection} connected these exact states in the PXP model to the Shiraishi-Mori formalism discussed in Sec.~\ref{subsec:SMformalism}.
-PXP models in higher dimensions also admit exact QMBS eigenstates.
-Ref.~\cite{lin2020quantum} constructed exponentially many exact $E = 0$ ``dimerized" eigenstates (similar to the ones in Ref.~\cite{surace2020lattice}) in the 2d PXP model on square and rotated-square lattices, which can also be generalized to the 3d PXP model on cubic lattices.
-As demonstrated there, these eigenstates also have direct implications to dynamics of states on Rydberg arrays.
-However, since they all have zero energy, they are different from the approximate towers of equally-spaced eigenstates that lead to revivals observed in the deformed 2d PXP model studied in Ref.~\cite{michailidis2020stabilizing}.